lorenzos/MooImageTip/README.md

 Syntax and options:

-	var cp = new MooColorPicker(container, options);
+	var myImageTip = new MooImageTip(options);

-	container:
-		The <div> container (will be empty).

 	options (object, optional):
 		Initial options for the class.
 Options are:
-			colors: An array of strings, like ["#0123456", "#789ABC"].
-			defaultColor: Index of preselected color
-				(default -1, none).
-			className: CSS class for single color <div> boxes (default 'moocolorcheckbox').
+			offset: An object like {x: 16, y: 16}, that specify the distance of the tip from the mouse cursor (default {x; 16, y: 16}).
+			className: Class name of the links to parse (default "imagetip").
+			tipId: ID for the tip element, for styling (default "mooimagetip").
+			follow: If TRUE (default) tip will follow mouse cursor movements.
-			selectedClassName: CSS class for selected color <div> box (default 'moocolorcheckbox_selected').
+				(default 'moocolorcheckbox_selected').
+			fx: An object for additional Fx options (tip fade in/out).

 Events:

-	change(color, item):
+	shown(me, tip):
-		Fires when selected color is changed.
-Color is selected color, item is the selected color <div> box.
+		Fires when the tip is shown.
+Me is the MooImageTip object, Tip is the created element.

-	mouseenter(div), mouseleave(div):
+	hide(me):
-		Fires when mouse over or leave a color <div> box.
+		Fires when mouse the tip is completely faded out.
+		Me is the MooImageTip object

+	hiding(me, tip):
+		Fires when tip is starting to hide.
+Me is the MooImageTip object, Tip is the tip element.

 Methods:

-	addColor(color):
-		Adds a color to the list.

-	removeColor(color):
-		Removes a color from the list.

-	selectColor(color):
-		Select a color if it is in the list.

-	getCurrentColor():
-		Returs current color as "#HHHHHH" string.

-	getContainer():
-		Return container <div>.
+	getTipId():
+		Gets the tip element ID.